rpi-foci/IntroQuantumBeta/README.md

 Accept the emailed invitation link, and create your [IBM Quantum Cloud](https://quantum.cloud.ibm.com).
 Information needed for the Qiskit Runtime is found there.  **Do not use your RPI password.**

+**Important Note:** IBM's Cloud services support many vendors.
+It is possible after logging in you default to the hosted service of a previous vendor (such as RedHat).
+Check the drop-down menu on the middle top.
+It should say ``Renssealer Polytechnic Institute''.

 ## Create a qBraid account, and logon to qBraid